-In January 2015 Jamie realised that his life was never going to be the same, He concluded that even if he woke up perfectly able bodied he would never be the man who went to bed on the 6th January 2014.
+In January 2015 Jamie realised that his life was never going to be the same, He concluded that even if he woke up perfectly able-bodied he would never be the man who went to bed on the 6th January 2014.

-January – WCMX: Jamie took a chair built for Tesco’s cut the back end off, fitted suspension and took himself off to a skate park.
+January – WCMX: Jamie took a chair built for Tesco’s cut the back end off, fitted suspension, and took himself off to a skate park.

-February – Hand-cycle Marathon: Jamie every year takes part in a challenge for TSSAware in memory of a dear young lady taken way to young from Toxic Shock Syndrome.
+February – Hand-cycle Marathon: Jamie every year takes part in a challenge for TSSAware in memory of a dear young lady taken way too young from Toxic Shock Syndrome.
 This time Jamie hand-cycled From Cwmbran to Chepstow.
 26 miles in terrible wet and rainy conditions.

 March – Clay Pigeon Shooting: Jamie has used a gun before both in the arm and on a shotgun range, but never in a chair.

 April – Down Hill Rough Riding: Yep you guessed it.
-In a wheelchair purpose built for the down hill circuit and hitting speeds of 40+MPH through the woods.
+In a wheelchair purpose-built for the downhill circuit and hitting speeds of 40+MPH through the woods.

 June – WAAT4: 30k adventure over the Brecon Beacons.
-Jamie did this in a wheelchair, the first to achieve and currently the only person to attempt this challenge in a self propelled wheelchair.
+Jamie did this in a wheelchair, the first to achieve and currently the only person to attempt this challenge in a self-propelled wheelchair.

 August – Surfing: Being in the sea is one thing, getting there is another.
-With some great support Jamie was soon in the waves and loving the open water.
+With some great support, Jamie was soon in the waves and loving the open water.
 He even hit a few waves along the way.

 October – Motorcycling: After years of being a biker, this seemed a thing of the past.
-However, with an adapted bike, open track and a great team.
+However, with an adapted bike, open track, and a great team.
 Jamie was soon up and hitting the bends at great speeds.

 December – Christmas Market: Definitely the most dangerous.
-Hit with several bags, poked with umbrellas, sat on and bumped into more time than could keep count.
+Hit with several bags, poked with umbrellas, sat on, and bumped into more time than could keep count.
 There was a little corner where Jamie sneaked a mulled wine so not so bad.